bio-tools/biohackathon2022/paper/paper.md

 ## SPARQL endpoint

 For this project we decided to turn to a commercial solution to query EDAM and bio.tools datasets.
 GraphDB has the advatage of being easily set up by anyone.
 In the future we will provide a publicly available SPARQL endpoint using an opensource software (e.g Virtuoso).
-The goal would be for anyone to be able to query all datasets (for now EDAM and bio.tools but other datasets will be generated in the future) and our queries to be run periodically.
-It could also be used to improve EDAM CI tool (add ref to caseologue).
+The goal would be for anyone to be able to query all datasets (for now EDAM and bio.tools but other datasets will be generated in the future) and for our teams of maintainers to be able to run our queries periodically if needed.
+It could also be used to improve EDAM CI tool (add ref to caseologue) as it is run using the RDFlib library which is not the most efficient.

 ## EDAM and Bio.tools analysis

-- Base ground set, lots of analysis to come
+- Base ground set if queries, lots of analysis to come
 - Identified Curation tasks
 - Graphs and queries periodically updated and uploaded for maintainers and public.
 -